kmonad/kmonad/README.md

 This might have to be repeated whenever you restart your computer.
 There are various techniques for getting the `uinput` subsystem to load automatically, but I didn't manage to get any of them to work.

-# Known issues:
-- Trying to emit a CapsLock crashes KMonad